jshortz/SDAIndProjv2.1/UserManual.md

     4b.
 If you wish to edit a task that shares a title with another task:
         4b1.
 The potential tasks will be displayed.
         4b2.
 Task Manager will prompt you to enter the id of the task you want to edit.
+    4c.
+If you have finished a task, you may change its status to complete with EDIT TASK.
+        4c1.
+If a task is marked as complete, it is permanently moved to a list of archived tasks.
+        4c2.
+This action cannot be undone, so select carefully!
 5. If you want to sort the to-do list, type "SORT LIST".
     5a.
 You will be given the option to sort by TITLE, PROJECT, or DATE.
         5a1.
 Sorting by title or project sorts the list alphabetically in descending (A-Z) order.